 The Apostles Creed is the statement of faith for the Highlands Latin Cottage Schools.
 The meaning is the traditional meaning from 390AD and when we ask in our application, “Do you agree with the Apostle’s Creed?” that is what we are referring to.
 Throughout the history of Christendom different sects have superimposed their own meanings into these words and it becomes an argument of semantics.
-But we do believe words have specific meaning, and where it is important and sects have diverged from the traditional meaning and interpretation, you will see the elaborations in italics.
+But we do believe words have specific and original meaning, and where it is important and sects have diverged from the traditional meaning and interpretation, you will see the elaborations at the bottom in italics.

 The Apostles Creed is the statement of faith for the Highlands Latin Cottage Schools.
 When you apply you must state that you agree with the traditional meaning and interpretation as stated above and written and elaborated below (if there are any parts you would like to discuss we can schedule a time to go over those via phone call).

 I believe in Jesus Christ, His only Son, our Lord.* *

 He was conceived by the power of the Holy Spirit